sofwerx/swx-devops/README.md

 ## Secrets

-This git repo stores the secrets for the above Project Environments in the `.trousseau` file in this git repository.
+This git repository stores the secrets for the above Project Environments in the `.trousseau` file in this git repository.

 This file is `gpg` encrypted using `trousseau`.
 To use these secrets, you will need to have your gpg public key listed in the `gpg/` folder.
-How to do accomplish that is enumerated in detail below.

 The `secrets/` folder is in `.gitignore` for a reason: this holds unencrypted files that contain credentials.